Thursday, May 19, 2011

 He would never play for the Kings though, as he was part of the package of players, draft choices and cash sent to the Edmonton Oilers as part of the Wayne Gretzky trade.
 Gelinas would begin the 1988-89 season with the Oilers, but after six games was sent back to Hull for more seasoning.
 He made the Oilers roster the following season in time to be a part of the Oilers last Stanley Cup championship of their 1980's dynasty.
 He would eventually play four seasons in Edmonton with a high of 40 points from 20 goals and 20 assists.

-Not having lived up to the expectations he established in junior hockey, Gelinas was traded to the Quebec Nordiques, who after just 31 games, placed him on waivers where he was claimed by the Vancouver Canucks for the second half of the season, which included a run all the way to the Stanley Cup Finals.
+Not having lived up to the expectations he established in junior hockey, Gelinas was traded to the Quebec Nordiques, who after just 31 games, placed him on waivers from where he was claimed by the Vancouver Canucks for the second half of the 1993-94 season, which included a run all the way to the Stanley Cup Finals.

 Gelinas would play four more seasons for the Canucks, including setting a career highs of 35 goals and 68 points in 1996-97 which included a four goal game and being voted the club's MVP.